austengary33/algorithmic-trading-system-portfolio/README.md

 - **Health & Integrity Monitor** (datafeed_monitor.py): A companion service that runs every minute to validate the integrity of the collected data.
 It checks for file existence, completeness, and timeliness, publishing health status and volume metrics to dedicated GCP Pub/Sub topics.

-- **Offline Batch Processing** (agg_tick_data_batch_job.py): A scalable batch job orchestrator that systematically processes months of raw tick data through the feature engineering engine to create datasets for model training.
+- **Offline Batch Processing** (agg_tick_data_batch_job.py): A scalable batch job orchestrator that systematically processes years of raw tick data through the feature engineering engine to create datasets for model training.

 ### 2. Feature Engineering & Modeling

-The system includes a sophisticated pipeline to transform raw, noisy tick data into powerful predictive features.
+The system includes a sophisticated pipeline to transform raw, noisy tick data into predictive features.

 - **Feature Engineering Engine** (agg_tick_data.ipynb): A comprehensive Jupyter Notebook that serves as the core transformation engine.
 It programmatically engineers thousands of features from raw order book data, including:
   - **Market Microstructure**: Order book imbalance, depth change, volume-weighted average price (VWAP), and order flow toxicity (VPIN).